Last Updated on

 - Blood samples might be taken to observe the levels of hormones.
 Doctors might conduct a progesterone blood test on day 21.
 Ideally, ovulation results in a rise of progesterone.
 If that fails to take place, it signifies an absence of ovulation.

-- If your doctor suspects PCOS anovulation could also be a result of that.
+- If your doctor suspects PCOS, anovulation could also be a result of that.
 An ultrasound is generally undertaken in such a case.
 This gives your doctor a good idea of the physical shape of the uterus as well as the ovaries.
-By observing for signs of a polycystic nature in the ovaries, he might concur if the anovulation is a result of it.
+By observing for signs of a polycystic nature in the ovaries, your doctor might concur if the anovulation is a result of it.

 - In certain cases, doctors make use of several ultrasounds spanning over a couple of weeks.
 This is required for an additional investigation that helps track the development of the follicle and check why ovulation fails.

-- Medication comes next – most of the medicines that are recommended for treating anovulation fall into the category of fertilization medication.
-The popular one amongst these is Clomid.
+- The medication comes next – most of the medicines that are recommended for treating anovulation fall into the category of fertilization medication.
+The popular one among these is Clomid.
 This drug is known to be effective in nearly 80% of the cases, where ovulation has begun, and 45% of those cases have ended up getting pregnant within 6 months of continued treatment.

 - If PCOS has been determined as the culprit, there are specific medicines that are insulin-sensitizing that assist in initiating ovulation.
 Most of the times metformin is recommended in these cases and suggested to be consumed for about half a year.
 If pregnancy still doesn’t occur after this, some other medicines can be combined to increase chances of boosting fertility.
 In some cases, doctors have recommended using letrozole.
 Though this is primarily associated with cancer treatment, it is known to trigger ovulation in PCOS-ridden women, too.

-While attempting to get pregnant, chronic anovulation could be quite the obstacle preventing you from enjoying the joys of motherhood.
-Undertaking the right lifestyle changes and necessary treatments, you can work your way out from the rut of anovulation and find yourself with the right sign on the pregnancy stick within a year.
+While attempting to get pregnant, chronic anovulation could be quite an obstacle preventing you from enjoying the joys of motherhood.
+By making changes in your lifestyle and taking the necessary treatments, you can work your way out from the rut of anovulation and find yourself with the right sign on the pregnancy stick within a year.

 Also Read: How to Get Pregnant with Anovulation